Gallbladder removal linked to fatty liver? new study investigates

 Summary

-This study will look at 100 adults who had their gallbladder removed at least 5 years ago to see if they are more likely to develop a type of fatty liver disease called MAFLD.
-Researchers will check for fat in the liver and measure blood markers to understand the long-term metabolic effects.
-The goal is to learn if gallbladder removal contributes to liver problems over time.
+This study looks at 100 adults who had their gallbladder removed at least 5 years ago to see if they are more likely to develop fatty liver disease (MAFLD).
+Researchers will check for fat in the liver and measure blood markers.
+The goal is to understand if gallbladder removal leads to long-term metabolic changes that increase fatty liver risk.

 Disclaimer Read more